johe123qwe/github-trending/README.md

 ## All language

+* 【2024-05-20】[Raphire / Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+This script works for both windows 10 and windows 11.
+* 【2024-05-20】[folke / tokyonight.nvim](https://github.com/folke/tokyonight.nvim) - 🏙 A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.
+Includes additional themes for Kitty, Alacritty, iTerm and Fish.
+* 【2024-05-20】[mukel / llama3.java](https://github.com/mukel/llama3.java) - Practical Llama 3 inference in Java
 * 【2024-05-19】[adrianhajdin / portfolio](https://github.com/adrianhajdin/portfolio) - Modern & Minimal JS Mastery Portfolio
 * 【2024-05-19】[mainmatter / 100-exercises-to-learn-rust](https://github.com/mainmatter/100-exercises-to-learn-rust) - A self-paced course to learn Rust, one exercise at a time.
 * 【2024-05-19】[rashadphz / farfalle](https://github.com/rashadphz/farfalle) - open-source answer engine - run local or cloud models